Schinzel/basic-utils/README.md

 # Change Log
 ## Features added for next release
+- Nothing yet

+## 1.19
 - Added Str.ifTrue(cond) and Str.endIf()
+- State and SubString toString returns the same as getString

 ## 1.18
 - SubStringer
     - Renamed to SubString